 Charles William Eliot Society

 Named for Harvard's longest serving president, the Charles William Eliot Society recognizes those who make leadership-level contributions to the HGSE Fund.
-As our philanthropic leaders, Charles William Eliot Society members support the future of education practice, policy, and research at HGSE by giving at one of the following levels:
+As our philanthropic leaders, Charles William Eliot Society members support the future of education practice, policy, and student accessibility at HGSE.

 The Paul Hanus Society

-Established in 1994, the Paul Hanus Society at HGSE was created to honor alumni and friends of the School who have provided support for the School through life income plans, bequests, or other creative gift arrangements.
+Established in 1994, the Paul Hanus Society at HGSE was created to honor alumni and friends of the school who have provided support for the school through life income plans, bequests, or other planned giving arrangements.